astronomer/docs/astro/modify-cluster.md

 Individual worker nodes run only on a single Deployment, but a worker node pool can have worker nodes spread across multiple Deployments.

 Creating a worker node pool does not necessarily mean that the infrastructure is created in your cluster.
-For example, you can create a worker node pool to allow your team to use that worker type when it is needed.
-A worker node pool has zero nodes if any of the following is true:
+A worker node pool has zero nodes if any of the following are true:

 - There are no Deployments in your cluster that have worker queues configured with the worker type.
 - There are no default worker queues configured with the worker type.
 The default worker queue cannot scale to zero workers, but additional worker queues can scale to zero.

-To create or modify a worker type, contact [Astronomer Support](https://cloud.support.astronomer.io).
-To learn more about worker queues, see [Configure worker queues](configure-worker-queues.md).

 ### Configure node instance type